Australian Aircraft Activity

-This annual survey covers all Australian registered aircraft used in the General Aviation (GA) and Regional Airline sectors of the Australian aviation industry.
+This annual survey covers all Australian registered aircraft used in the Commercial Air Transport (CAT) and General Aviation (GA) sectors of the Australian aviation industry.

-The GA sector is made up of all non-scheduled flying activity in Australian-registered aircraft, other than that performed by the major domestic and international airlines.
-The major categories of flying are private, business, training, aerial agriculture, charter and aerial work.
-In addition, the sport aviation segment of GA includes operations in ultralight aircraft, gliders, hang gliders and autogyros.
+The GA sector is made up of all flying activity in Australian-registered aircraft other than commercial air transport.
+The major categories of flying are aerial work, own use business flying, instructional flying, sport and pleasure flying and other flying.
+In addition, the sport aviation segment of GA includes operations in ultralight aircraft, gliders, hang gliders and gyrocopters.

 The basic measure of General Aviation is flying hours.
-All owners of VH- registered aircraft (with the exception of the Australian domestic and international airlines) are surveyed annually and asked to report hours flown by each aircraft in various categories of operation, as well as total landings per aircraft.
-Response to this year's collection was 88 per cent.
+All owners of VH registered aircraft are surveyed annually and asked to report hours flown and landings by each aircraft in various categories of operation.
+Response to this year's collection was 85.7 per cent.

 The survey results are merged with details from the civil aircraft register, which gives access to other information such as aircraft type, engine and fuel type, country and year of manufacture, etc.

-Statistics of the sport aviation segment of GA are collected from the controlling body of each sport once or twice a year.
+Statistics of the sport aviation segment of GA are collected from self-administrating associations once or twice a year.
 Like the rest of GA, flying hours are the prime measure of activity.